-New York City’s fourth largest park, Van Cortlandt Park has 1,146 acres with many trails that allow visitors to access the park’s ridges, valleys, forests, wetlands, and lake.
+New York City’s fourth largest park, 1,146-acre Van Cortlandt Park has a variety of wonderful trails that allow visitors to access the park’s ridges, valleys, forests, wetlands, and lake.
 This park offers runners options including cross country courses, old aqueducts, and numerous trails.
 Access is via the 1 train to Van Cortlandt Park — 242nd St. or the 4 train to Woodlawn.
 Note that the waymarking isn’t great and the trail system can be a bit confusing.
 For a longer run, add Tibbetts Brook Park in Yonkers (just north), and the South County Trailway.

 A few great routes in Van Cortlandt Park:

 Putnam Greenway (1.7 miles): A new (opened in 2021), paved multi-use path that runs the length of Van Cortlandt Park.
 Really nice.
 It also serves as the Empire State Trail connection to the South County Trailway, which runs north of the park for several miles.
 ROUTE MAP